-These stations were set up in 2014, following studies by OEH and the NSW Environment Protection Authority (EPA) and advice from NSW Health’s Air Pollution Expert Advisory Committee.
+These stations were set up in 2014, following studies by the then OEH (now DPIE) and the NSW Environment Protection Authority (EPA) and advice from NSW Health’s Air Pollution Expert Advisory Committee.

 The station locations were nominated by the Newcastle Community Consultative Committee on the Environment.

-To comply with statutory requirements, data from these fully industry-funded stations is not included in the reports that OEH publishes.
+To comply with statutory requirements, data from these fully industry-funded stations is not included in the reports that DPIE publishes.

 - Current monitoring results from the Central Coast